cyrusimap/cyrus-imapd/docsrc/assets/man-imtest.rst

 .. option:: -r realm, --realm=realm

     Specify the *realm* to use.
-Certain authentication mechanisms (e.g. DIGEST-MD5) may require one to specify the realm.
+Certain authentication mechanisms may require one to specify the realm.

 .. option:: -f file, --input-filename=file